mxhdev/SQLChecker/README.md

 2. Read all student submissions

-  2.1 Extract the (tag-> submissionSQL) mapping from each student submission
+  2.1 Extract the (tag -> submissionSQL) mapping from each student submission

 3. Apply each mapping extracted in 2. to the solutions file read in 1.
 Each tag in the solutions file will be replaced by the sql found in the student submission